MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 ### Query templates

-In addition to the Power BI templates, Workplace Analytics also includes the following query templates.
+In addition to the templates, Workplace Analytics also includes the following query templates.

 * **Domain collaboration** - Analyzes collaboration patterns with external domains.
 * **Standard meeting query** - Analyzes meetings by using the available base meeting query metrics.